Myhael76/public-webmethods-lab/scripts/windows/development/bpms/server-bundle/readme.md

 - execute pullImages.bat to ensure you access the needed images
   - Note: the wm-dcc:10.5 image is not public for the moment
-- execute mysql_start
+- execute mysql_up
-- execute adminer_start (db client, keep it up only when needed)
+- execute adminer_up (db client, keep it up only when needed)
-- execute alpine_dbcc_create-all_start
+- execute alpine_dbcc_create-all

 You should now have a working mysql database server intialized with all webmethods components.